-Division heads or designees must authorize personal vehicle use on the travel reimbursement form.
-Actual mileage is reimbursable.
+If personal vehicle is used, actual mileage is reimbursable.
 Mileage is measured from the closer of duty station or point of departure to destination (and return).
-The business standard mileage rate set by the OSBM (54 cents per mile effective January 1, 2016) will be paid.
+The business standard mileage rate set by the OSBM (0.54 cents per mile effective January 1, 2016) will be paid.
 Parking fees, tolls, and storage fees are reimbursable when the required receipts are obtained.
 A state employee shall be reimbursed the business standard mileage rate set by the OSBM when using their personal vehicles for state business when the round trip does not exceed 75 miles.
-If the roundtrip exceeds 75 miles, the employee will be reimbursed at 34 cents per mile.
+If the roundtrip exceeds 75 miles, the employee will be reimbursed at 0.34 cents per mile.
 Parking fees, tolls and storage fees are reimbursable when the required receipts are obtained.
 Fines for traffic and parking violations are the responsibility of the state employee.

 Transportation by Rental Vehicle